seangloverinc/seangloverinc.github.io/index.md

 </div>
 <div class="about-text">
 <p class="headline">
-Scala Architect, Data Engineer, OSS Author, Tech Community Organizer
+Scala Architect, Data Engineer, Tech Community Organizer
 </p>
 <p>
 I am an architect, engineer, teacher and mentor.
-I'm an engineer on the <a href="https://www.lightbend.com/fast-data-platform">Fast Data Platform</a> team at <a href="http://www.lightbend.com">Lightbend</a>.
-We're building the next generation big data platform distribution with a focus on stream processors, machine learning, and operations ease of use.
+I'm a Software Engineer at <a href="http://www.lightbend.com">Lightbend</a> (formerly Typesafe), currently working on the <a href="https://www.lightbend.com/fast-data-platform">Fast Data Platform</a> team where I specialize in <a href="https://kafka.apache.org/">Apache Kafka</a> and its ecosystem.
+The Fast Data Platform team is building the next generation big data platform distribution with a focus on stream processors, machine learning, application development user experience and operations ease of use.
 </p>
 <p>
 I'm the organizer of the <a href="http://www.meetup.com/scalator/">Scala Toronto (scalator)</a> meetup.
 Join us for regular meetups about the <a href="http://www.scala-lang.org/">Scala programming language</a> and to hang out with Toronto's Scala hackers.
-I also co-organize the <a href="http://www.meetup.com/Toronto-Apache-Spark/">Toronto Apache Spark</a> meetup.
 </p>
 <p>
-I'm a big fan of Scala, Spark, Kafka, and Akka.
-See my <a href="https://github.com/seglo/">GitHub</a> and <a href="https://github.com/seglo/learning-spark">learning-spark</a> repository for practical examples that can help you learn more about Spark, Kafka, Akka, and Akka Streams.
+My current specialization is in building Streaming Data Platforms and Distributed Systems using technologies such as Scala, Spark, Kafka, and Akka.
+I contribute to a variety of open source projects in this page.
+See my <a href="https://github.com/seglo/">GitHub</a> for more details.
+I've been invited to speak at a variety of Software Development and Big Data conferences around the world including Strata, Scala Up North, and Scale by the Bay.
 </p>
 <p>
 I'm the author of the node.js <a href="https://github.com/seglo/connect-prism">connect-prism</a> and <a href="https://github.com/seglo/grunt-connect-prism">grunt-connect-prism</a> libraries.
 Use prism to record, mock, and proxy HTTP traffic as middleware with the connect middleware framework.
 </p>
 <p>
-For more information about me please see <a href="https://www.linkedin.com/in/seanaglover">my LinkedIn profile</a>.
+For more information about me please see my <a href="https://www.linkedin.com/in/seanaglover">LinkedIn profile</a>.
 You can find my most <a href="https://docs.google.com/document/d/1yz9xtABfyRei2wTj--HMeV9DUOgx_BMw6kLgIBjgDME/edit?usp=sharing">up-to-date resume as a Google doc</a>.
 </p>

 <!-- LinkedIn badge -->